 Have two players lined up to take the kick to the keeper and do not know where the ball is going.
 Try and get the ball over the wall or hit it with power to where you can see the goal.

-40. Corner Kick
+40. How to Take a Corner Kick

-A defending team touches the ball out behind their goal, so the referee awards a corner kick.
+A defending team touches the ball behind their goal, so the referee awards a corner kick.
 Again, the opponents are required to stand 10 yards away from the corner.

 Aim to cross the ball head height to the edge of the goal area.
 If the goalkeeper catches it, aim for the penalty spot next time.

-41. Penalty Kick
+41. How to Take a Penalty Kick

 Penalty kicks are taken from the spot marked inside the penalty box.
 The distance from the goal varies for each age group.
 The pros take a penalty from 12 yards away.

 The goalkeeper must stay on the line until the ball is kicked.
 The GK is allowed to move along when the kick is being taken.
 The bottom corner is normally the best place to aim the ball.

 Don’t give the goalkeeper clues to where the ball is going until it’s kicked.
 Make sure you get it on target with power.

 Follow up to the goal from the kick in case of a rebound.
 Showing the inside of your foot to one side of the goal and changing it at the last second can make the GK think it’s going in the opposite corner.